sales@effectrode.com

 Noise and Microphony

-For this test I used a Tube-Drive pedal as a test jig.
-All the controls were set at 12 o’clock and the pedal output was connected to the sound capture device of my computer.
-The input was grounded and the tubes were tested by inserting them into the top right-hand tube socket—pretty much a real life situation.
+For this test a ‘Tube-Drive’ pedal was used as a test jig.
+All the controls were set at 12 o’clock and the pedal output was connected to the sound capture device of a computer.
+The input was grounded and the tubes were tested by inserting them into the top right-hand tube socket.
 The tests were run for 20 seconds.
 During the first ten seconds of the test electrical self-noise from the tubes can be heard.
-For the last 10 seconds the glass envelope of tube was being tapped with a screwdriver to test for microphony.
+For the last 10 seconds the glass envelope of tube was being tapped with a small screwdriver to test for microphony.

 In This Section